 Utsumi went on to explain that these animal corpses had been turning up in random places in the general Tokyo area – some in the streets, in alleyways, others in parks or in quieter areas of the city – for the past few weeks.
 At first, the police had turned a blind eye on them but when the number of animal victims continued to rise and rise, it was decided that they would look into it, but not as an official case, since it were not human casualties they were dealing with.
 But they had no leads at all – the scenes of the crimes, which outwardly appeared to be so messy, actually held no trace of anyone at all.
 They were extraordinarily well taken care of.

 After listening to all this, Yukawa asked, "Then where am I supposed to come in?
-I don't see any aspect of the case that could possibly relate to physics; as a matter of fact, it seems fairly straightforward to me.
-Someone is killing animals around the city for an unknown reason.
+I don't see any aspect of the case that could possibly relate to physics; as a matter of fact, it seems fairly straightforward to me, if not unusual in the choice of victims.
 I understand that you're having difficulties locating a suspect but I'm afraid I won't be of help to you there."

 "I know that – but Sensei, I have no idea where to start!
 My resources are limited as well because this isn't going to be a big enough case until we have a human casualty!
 And I mean, what sort of criminal attacks animals like this?"
 Utsumi shivered.
 "What can his motives possibly be?"